 What is a speech-language pathologist?

-A speech-language pathologist must also have a knack for scientific processes.
-Understanding biological and social sciences along with anatomy will help these professionals best know how to treat their patients.
-Treatment can look different for everyone, so it is important for them to be adaptable when creating and adjusting plans for various situations and disorders.
+SLPs must have a knack for scientific processes.
+Understanding biological and social sciences and anatomy will help with treating patients.
+Treatment is different for everyone, so pathologists must adapt when creating and adjusting plans for various situations or disorders.

 Typical work hours